-As participants in Jackson EMC's Annual Junior Solar Sprint Competition, North Gwinnett Middle School won 1st Place in both the Speed/Performance and Design/Engineering categories.
+As participants in Jackson EMC's Annual Junior Solar Sprint Competition, Winder Barrow Middle School won 1st Place in Design/Engineering and 2nd Place in Speed/Performance categories

 JSS is a classroom based, hands-on, disciplinary program designed to teach principles of energy and science in an atmosphere that is fun and exciting for 6th, 7th and 8th grade students.
 All participants build small, solar-powered model cars using identical solar panels and motors.
 The chassis, wheels and transmission are made from any other materials.
 Students are encouraged to use math and science principles, together with their creativity, as a means of stimulating interest in technology and incorporating these principles in their education, daily practices and career plans.

 Each Junior Solar Sprint team is required to design and build a model car no larger than 30 cm x 60 cm x 30 cm (the size similar to a model car kit).
 The cars are powered by sunlight using a solar photovoltaic cell that converts the sun's energy into electricity.
 Although the cell and a motor were provided, students must consider such critical factors as aerodynamic drag, rolling resistance, weight and drive train when they design their cars for speed, design and reliability.

 The over-all JSS program was developed by Green Power EMC and is supported by the U.S. Department of Energy (DOE) and Midwest Research Institute (MRI), Battelle and Bechtel, managed by the National Renewable Energy Laboratory (NREL), and endorsed by the National Science Teachers Association.